 In hemmed-in situations, you must resort to stratagem.
 In desperate position, you must fight.

-3. There are roads which must not be followed, armies which must be not attacked, towns which must not be besieged,
+3. There are roads which must not be followed,

 ["Especially those leading through narrow defiles," says Li Ch'uan, "where an ambush is to be feared."]